Stroke is the leading cause of adult disability and the 4th leading cause of death in the United States.

 Our team of neurovascular specialists:

-John Freiberg, MD – Neurology Residency Program Director, certified in Vascular Neurology by the American Board of Psychiatry and Neurology
+John Freiberg, MD – Vascular Neurology Fellowship Program Director, certified in Vascular Neurology by the American Board of Psychiatry and Neurology

 Aaron Dumont, MD – Chairman of Neurosurgery, Vascular Neurosurgeon, fellowship trained in Endovascular Neurosurgery